grigoryan-m/customizable-alerts/README.md

 <h3>Using</h3>
 There are two functions for now: cAlert() and cInput().

 Just use them in the code!

+To close the cAlert, just click on it!

+To close the cInput, just type in the value and click the button!

 <h4>Params</h4>

     cAlert(title, text, <i>opacity</i>, <i>borderRadius</i>, <i>backgroundColor</i>);